Lake Oscawana: Celebrity residences

 Babe Ruth is known to have spent some time on the lake at the home of his business manager, Christy Walsh.
 At the time, the lake housed many hotels and resorts.
 He visited the lake from 1925 to 1939, with Walsh stating that the lake was a safer setting for Ruth due to his propensity to "overindulge" in food and drink.
 He would often play pick-up games of baseball in a vacant lot off of Dunderburg Road.

 Other former residents include Adam Levy and Roy Scheider.
-Scheider's house, which is still owned by his former wife, was filmed in the Adirondack Lake house scene in The Sopranos episode, "Soprano Home Movies".
+Scheider's house was filmed in the Adirondack Lake house scene in The Sopranos episode, "Soprano Home Movies".
 Judge Judy and Dr. Ruth have also lived along the lake.